tomekceszke/traffic-light-detection/README.md

 ## Note
 - *Written only for educational purposes*
-- *Intentionally written in pure Matlab language, using only basic mathematics operations*
+- *Intentionally written in pure Matlab language, using only elementary arithmetic operations:*

 ## Training samples